aws/aws-cdk-go/awscdk/awssns/README.md

 	contentBasedDeduplication: jsii.Boolean(true),
 	displayName: jsii.String("Customer subscription topic"),
 	fifo: jsii.Boolean(true),
+	topicName: jsii.String("customerTopic"),
 })
 ```

 Note that FIFO topics require a topic name to be provided.
-The required `.fifo` suffix will be automatically generated and added to the topic name if it is not explicitly provided.
+The required `.fifo` suffix will be automatically added to the topic name if it is not explicitly provided.

 ## Subscriptions